China–Lithuania relations: 21st century

 In November 2023, Landsbergis said that China and Lithuania were in talks about the normalization of relations and the return of ambassadors.
 A year later, following the defeat of the incumbent coalition in the 2024 Lithuanian parliamentary election, the new presumptive Prime Minister Gintautas Paluckas of the LSDP pledged to re-establish full diplomatic relations with China.
 Paluckas described the previous government's decision to allow a representative office under the Taiwanese title as a "grave diplomatic mistake", but declined to announce any plans on the office's future.
-In April 2024, two Lithuanian lawmakers belonging to the Inter-Parliamentary Alliance on China (IPAC) were reported to have been targeted by China's Ministry of State Security-linked hacking group APT31 APT31.
+In April 2024, two Lithuanian lawmakers belonging to the Inter-Parliamentary Alliance on China (IPAC) were reported to have been targeted by China's Ministry of State Security-linked hacking group APT31.
 In November 2024, Lithuania passed a law blocking Chinese access to wind and solar farms larger than 100 kW.
-The same month, Lithuania declared three Chinese diplomats personas non grata.
+The same month, Lithuania declared three Chinese diplomats personae non grata.
 Prime Minister-designate Paluckas claimed that he had not been informed about the decision to expel the diplomats.

-In 2021, Lithuania's former government allowed the establishment of a Taiwanese representative office in its capital, Vilnius, using the term "Taiwanese" in the office's English name.
-This decision prompted a diplomatic tussle with Lithuania, as Beijing strongly opposes any actions that appear to enhance Taiwan's international status or imply recognition of its sovereignty.

 In July 2025 Monday, Lithuania and the Philippines signed a memorandum of understanding to establish a security partnership, driven by shared concerns over perceived increasing aggression in their respective regions by states such as China.
 The agreement, signed in Manila by Lithuanian Defence Minister Dovilė Šakalienė and Philippine Defence Secretary Gilberto Teodoro Jr., seeks to enhance bilateral defence cooperation, with a particular focus on cybersecurity and collaboration in defence industries.
 In August 2025, China's Ministry of Commerce banned Lithuanians banks UAB Urbo Bankas and Mano Bankas AB from having any cooperation with individuals or institutions in China.

+On 3 February 2026, Lithuanian Prime Minister Inga Ruginienė stated that Lithuania allowed to open a Taiwanese representative office under the name "Taiwanese" is a strategic mistake.
+She also stated that "Lithuania really jumped in front of a train and lost".
+Lithuanian President Gitanas Nausėda said restoring diplomatic relations with China would require goodwill from both sides.
+He also stated that there are risks if Lithuania is 'overly close' with China.
+In response, Chinese Foreign Ministry spokesperson Lin Jian said that China remained open to dialogue with Lithuania, adding that Lithuania should translate its stated willingness to improve bilateral relations into concrete actions.
+On 11 February, Ruginienė said that Taiwanese Representative Office could be renamed after Taipei.